Submit Your Short!

 What if I want to show the short film block more than once?

 Great!
-Since there are no DCP keylocks or limits, you are welcome to screen a Shorts on the Road block as many times as you want.
-This ends up being better for your theater and increases exposure and revenue for our short filmmakers.
+Since there are no DCP keylocks or screening limits, you are welcome to screen a Shorts on the Road block as many times as you want.
+This ends up being better for your theater to build audiences and increases revenue for you and our short filmmakers.

 Do you create custom and/or themed film blocks?

 Yes!
-Since our goal is to support independent theater's needs and community and allow more screenings and revenue for filmmakers, we're happy to curate custom and/or themed short film blocks for you.
+Since our goal is to support independent theaters' ever-evolving needs, we're happy to curate custom and/or themed short film blocks for you.
+For example, we've already been asked about theme/subject-specific blocks and seasonal offerings (e.g. Halloween block with scary and comedic films).

 What is the term of the agreement with Shorts on the Road?

 The partnership agreement is for as long as you would like.
-Our goal is to have all of our boats rise together without any up-front costs to your festival, filmmakers, or independent theaters.
+Our goal is to have all boats rise together without any up-front costs to your festival, filmmakers, or independent theaters.

 How does it work with our filmmakers?

-When you have your official selections, we will provide a waiver code that those filmmakers can use to submit to Shorts on the Road for free.
+When you have your official selections, we will provide you with a customized waiver code that those filmmakers can use to submit to Shorts on the Road for FREE.

 Are there any up-front costs for your partner film festivals?